 What to serve with shrimp diabla

-I usually serve this shrimp diabla over rice so that I don’t lose any of that delicious sauce.
+I usually serve this shrimp diabla over rice so that I don’t lose any of that delicious fiery red sauce.
 Try this easy Instant Pot Spanish rice, this Green Mexican Rice, or this Keto Mexican Cauliflower Rice.
 This Nopales or Cactus side dish is also great with it.

 If you like beans, these Instant Pot refried beans or Instant Pot Mexican black beans are easy to make and delicious.
 And of course, you must have tortillas!
 Try homemade corn tortillas or homemade flour tortillas.